microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewscheduledefinition-create.md

 This is an example of creating an access review with the following settings:
 + The review reviews user access to a service principal.
-+ The people managers are the reviewers and backup reviewers are the members of a group.
++ The people managers are the reviewers and fallback reviewers are the members of a group.
 + It recurs semi-annually and ends 1 year from the startDate.

 #### Request